-What should I do if I cannot control the mouse and keyboard?
+What should I do if I cannot control the mouse and keyboard?¶

 Sometimes you may find that even if all the cables are connected, you still cannot control the mouse & keyboard on the controlled device through KVM.

-Taking Comet (GL-RM1) as an example, it has two USB Type-C ports:
+Taking Comet (GL-RM1) as an example.
+It has two USB Type-C ports:

-• One for power input (connecting to a power adapter).
+- The one on the side is labeled "5V 2A" for power input (connecting to a power adapter).

 Reversing these two connections will prevent the KVM device from starting up and make the mouse & keyboard unresponsive.